 The area of Red Rocks, originally known as the Garden of Angels, has attracted the attention of musical performers since before the turn of the century.
 The majestic setting of the amphitheater, along with the panoramic view of Denver, makes for a breathtaking scene.

 In the early 1900's, John Brisben Walker had a vision of artists performing on a stage nestled into the perfectly acoustic surroundings of Red Rocks.
 Walker produced a number of concerts between 1906 and 1910 on a temporary platform; and from his dream, the history of Red Rocks as an entertainment venue began.

-Denver architect Burnham Hoyt designed the Amphitheatre with an emphasis on preserving the natural beauty of the area.
-The plans were completed in 1936, and the Amphitheatre was dedicated on June 15, 1941, though the actual construction spanned over 12 years.
+Denver architect Burnham Hoyt designed the amphitheater with an emphasis on preserving the natural beauty of the area.
+The plans were completed in 1936, and the amphitheater was dedicated on June 15, 1941, though the actual construction spanned over 12 years.
 In 1947, the first annual Easter Sunrise Service took place.
 Since then, Red Rocks Amphitheatre has attracted the best performers to its stage.

 Some of the rock formations in Red Rocks slope as much as 90 degrees, while others tilt backwards.
 The southern monolith, that bears resemblance to a ship, is named "Ship Rock."
-On the opposite side of the Amphitheatre stands "Creation Rock."
-Both of the monoliths are taller than Niagara Falls, and the Red Rocks Amphitheatre was once listed as among the Seven Wonders of the World.
+On the opposite side of the amphitheater stands "Creation Rock."
+Both of the monoliths are taller than Niagara Falls and Red Rocks Amphitheatre was once listed as among the Seven Wonders of the World.